 "We can forgive the Arabs for killing our children.
 We cannot ever forgive them for forcing us to kill their children" -- Israeli Prime Minister Golda Meir, 1972.

-Although extolled as an example of sublime morality, this infamous statement was -- in reality -- one of the most morally corruptive declarations ever made by a leader of the Jewish people.
-It reveals the then Prime Minister’s utter ignorance of a Jewish State's priorities, and it demonstrates that which our Sages long ago referred to as the "Mercy of Fools", as represented by the ancient Judaic adage that: "He who is merciful unto the Cruel will eventually be cruel unto the Merciful" (Ecclesiastes Rabbah 7:16).
+Although extolled as an example of sublime morality, this infamous Declaration was -- in reality -- one of the most morally corruptive declarations ever reportedly made by a leader of the Jewish people.
+It reveals utter ignorance of a Jewish polity's priorities, and it demonstrates that which our Sages long ago referred to as the "Mercy of Fools", as represented by the ancient Judaic adage that: "He who is merciful unto the Cruel will eventually be cruel unto the Merciful" (Ecclesiastes Rabbah 7:16).

-Both concepts proceed from the truism that, even though our enemies seek to destroy us, they -- like the Jewish people -- are still human beings created "b'tzelem Elohim" ("in the Image of God" -- Gen. 1:27).
+Both concepts proceed from the truism that, even though our enemies seek to destroy us, they -- like the Jewish people -- are still human beings created "b'tzelem Elohim" (meaning: "in the Image of God" -- Genesis 1:27).
 Yet, this self-evident truth misses the point.
 The issue is, and will always be: What has a particular human being chosen to do with the "Image" that God has implanted within his soul?

 If he chooses to use this "Image" to perpetrate Evil, then he